neopragma/dnmusic/music-notation.md

 Figure 10: March tempo example

+This means each _pulse_ or _beat_ is represented by a _quarter note_ in the written music, and the beats move along at a pace of 120 beats per minute.
+So each quarter note or rest lasts for half a second.

+I think you can see the spreadsheet analogy here.
+The columns indicate the notes and silences, the rows indicate the timing.

 That's enough detail for the purpose of this page.
 There are a lot of variations on this which we can cover in private lessons, and that you can learn about by looking for information online and in books.

 The key take-away for now is that there are standard notational conventions, and once you have learned them you will be able to sight-read effectively, including playing with the appropriate style in addition to getting the notes and rhythms right.